Free Pima County Public Records Search (Criminal, Marital, Court)

 Once you find the record you’re looking for, click to see more information like the parties’ full names and birth dates, the date of the marriage or divorce, and when the affidavit and license, dissolution, or annulment were filed.

-If the Record Search tool fails to yield the desired results, interested parties can also find out if someone is married or divorced by contacting or visiting the Clerk of the Superior Court’s office to request the desired records.
+If the Record Search Tool fails to yield the desired results, interested parties can also find out if someone is married or divorced by contacting or visiting the Clerk of the Superior Court’s office to request the desired records.
 See below for specific information on how to request these records.

 Copies of records cost 50 cents per page, while certified copies that bear the Clerk’s seal cost $30 plus an additional 50 cents per page.